 When I say this soup takes care of you, I really mean it.
 The broth doesn’t look that different from the potion I make for friends when they’re sick.
 Here’s the benefits of just a few of the ingredients in this soup:

-Cinnamon is the #1 medicinal spice in terms of its protective antioxidant levels.
+Cinnamon and clove are the top medicinal spices in terms of protective antioxidant levels.

-Turmeric is an amazing anti-inflammatory, is linked to improved brain function, lowers risk of heart disease, helps prevent or even fight cancers, and a small study showed it’s as effective as prozac at alleviating the symptoms of depression.
+Turmeric is an amazing anti-inflammatory, it’s linked to improved brain function, lower risks of heart disease, cancer prevention and revovery, and a small study showed it’s as effective as prozac at alleviating the symptoms of depression on some people.
 It’s even more effective when eaten with black pepper (which this soup happens to contain a large amount of as well).
-One of black peppers biggest benefits is it’s great for digestion.
-A healthy body starts with healthy gut bacteria.
-Good digestion also helps you absorb more nutrients from your food.
+Black pepper is super beneficial for digestion (and therefore better nutrient absorption and controlling blood sugar levels).

-Ginger is a powerhouse when it comes to boosting immune and respiratory functions as well as fight bacterial infections.
+Ginger is a powerhouse when it comes to boosting immune and respiratory system functions as well as fighting bacterial infections.

-Garlic, which this soup calls for a whole head of, is incredibly nutritious, it actually contains a little bit of everything we need.
+Garlic, which this soup calls for a whole head of, is incredibly nutritious and actually contains a little bit of everything we need.
 It helps combats colds, lowers blood pressure, improves cholesterol levels and reduces lead levels in the body.

 Anise can also improve digestion, alleviate cramps/muscle soreness, reduces nausea and is great for respiratory health.

 My turmeric plant, happy and selfish as it takes up the whole window.
-It should be ready to harvest very soon, I planted it about 8 months ago, and I’m unreasonably excited.
+It should be ready to harvest very soon, I planted it about 8 months ago, and I’m (reasonably) very excited.

-If you cook a lot of Asian food, I definitely recommend buying a big stalk of lemongrass, grinding it, then freezing it in an ice cube tray for perfect single-use portions.
+If you cook a lot of Asian food, epspecially Thai or Vietnamese, I definitely recommend buying a big stalk of lemongrass, grinding it, then freezing it in an ice cube tray for perfect single-use portions.
 It is an absolutely integral flavor and dried lemongrass just doesn’t compare.
 I do the same with thai basil from my garden.
 I also can’t imagine living without prickly ash, or sichuan peppercorns.
-When making pho, I use both the dried, mature peppercorns as well as young pickled peppercorns to reach the whole spectrum of flavor this one-of-a-kind spice has to offer.
 It’s not actually related to black pepper or chili peppers, it’s in the citrus family and one bite would reassure you of that.
 It’s lemony, floral, spicy and makes your tongue tingle.
 They also enhance the flavors of everything they’re accompanied with.
 It’s not a traditional pho ingredient, but I’m obsessed with them so of course they find their way in.
-I haven’t been able to find the dried ones, just the pickled ones, at the three biggest Asian markets in Milwaukee despite diligently looking for years and have to buy them online.

 7 whole cloves